Keeping track of what’s going on in your sales pipeline is critical.

 Once you know what’s getting your prospects stuck, you’re faced with another challenge: How do you remove those snags and advance them through your pipeline?

 The good news is that when you put the right lead management tactics into action, you can get those leads moving forward again.
-Here are a few tips we recommend:
+Let’s go through 14 lead management best practices that you can emulate to close more deals this year:

 What’s your strategy for communicating with prospects in the different stages of your pipeline?
 Sending out an email blast to every person on your list once a month isn’t going to cut it if you want to steadily encourage prospects toward a purchase.